aaguiare/ih_datamadpt0923_project_m1/read me.md

 ## **Ironhack Data PT MAD - Project Module 1**

-This README file includes the details of the repository elements required for the module 1 project within Data Analytics Bootcampp in Ironhack Madrid.
+This README file includes the details of the repository elements required for the module 1 project within Data Analytics Bootcamp in Ironhack Madrid.
-The project consist on creating a data pipeline that shows the nearest stations by service (Bicimad or Bicipark) to the place of interest given by the project details.
+The project consists of creating a data pipeline that shows the nearest stations by service (Bicimad or Bicipark) to the place of interest given by the project details.

 **Data**